jenkinsci/vectorcast-execution-plugin/README.md

 ![](docs/images/test_trends.png)

-and denoted as Skipped in the test results list"
+and denoted as _Skipped_ in the test results list

 ![](docs/images/test_results.png)